NixOS/nixpkgs/maintainers/README.md

 changes not endorsed by a package maintainer (which may be themselves).
 This should leave enough time for the maintainers to provide feedback.

-For critical packages, this convention needs to be negociated with the maintainer.
+For critical packages, this convention needs to be negotiated with the maintainer.
 A critical package is one that causes mass-rebuild, or where an author is listed in the [`CODEOWNERS`](../.github/CODEOWNERS) file.